ismir2023/ismir2023.github.io/violin.md

 ![Auditorium](/assets/img/auditorium.png "The auditorium at the Violin Museum")
 ## How to reach Cremona
 Cremona is located 90 km south-east from Milano.
-A train connection links the two cities.
-More info on how to reach Cremona and on the logistics on the visit will be published soon.
+We will travel from Milano to Cremona by bus.
+Exact timing and meeting point will be communicated during the conference.